jrthunell/crypto-wallets/README.md

 ```

 ##### Example: Generating Monero Wallet
-Note: the generateWallet("XMR") and generateMoneroWallet functions are both asynchronous and return a promise, unlike the other currencies.
+Note: Generating Monero (XMR) and IOTA (IOTA) wallets are both asynchronous and return a promise, unlike the other currencies.
 ```
 var cw = require('crypto-wallets');
 cw.generateWallet('XMR').then(function(moneroWallet){